darseaclouds/Latin-BERT-Classifier-Nero/README.md

 ### Introduction
 This project introuduces a classical Latin text classification model built on [Latin-BERT](https://github.com/dbamman/latin-bert).
 It classifies Latin text as either historical or mythological.
 It then uses this model to investigate primary literary text that reports on the notorious Roman emperor Nero.

-An indepth report of this project can be found [here](../report.pdf).
+An indepth report of this project can be found [here](report.pdf).

 ### How to run code
-1. Download the latin-bert language model from https://github.com/dbamman/latin-bert.
+1. Download the latin-bert repository from https://github.com/dbamman/latin-bert.
 Save this folder as "latin-bert-master" in the main directory.
 2. Create the following 3 folders: "history-dfs", "myth-dfs", "nero-dfs".
 This is where the dataframes that will be used to train and test the model will be held.
 For more detail, see folder descriptions below.
 3. Run the format-data.ipynb notebook to populate the 3 folders with the necessary dataframes.
-More detail on this process can be found in the notebook and the [report](../report.pdf).
+More detail on this process can be found in the notebook and the [report](report.pdf).
 4. Train the model using the train_model.ipynb notebook.
 5. Investigate Latin texts on Nero using the nero_model.ipynb notebook.

+### Of Note

 ### Folder Descriptions
 **ckpt**